kevinyswong/kevinyswong.github.io/index.md

 </blockquote>

-That is how I understand my writing and how I frame it in the landscape of literary possibilities, but how am I to say all this, remember enough of it, in passing conversation?
+That is how I understand my writing and how I frame it in the landscape of literary possibilities, but I find that I am unable to convey an adequate impression of it in passing conversation.
 Perhaps some folks can come up with a short summary without losing the essential intensity, the possibilities of beauty in language well composed, but I am not among them.
 This description is a lecture, and let me suggest that one may not be so vain as to impose this many words on someone expecting some "my novel is about a middle-aged man unhappily working a corporate job but one day discovers his true passion and quits to windsurf in Micronesia."
 Please do note that in describing my writing I mentioned little about plot and characters only briefly, and even then to observe the difficulties of characters resembling actual people and not some simplified, idealized fantasy and also to suggest the possibility that one might not need them at all, and note too how I had neither but still generated drama, tension, energy.
 Perhaps the starting point for a novelist is not what the novel is about but to pose the question thus: what words lay between a writer and a reader separated by time and space?
 Given how different my views on writing are, can I be blamed for preferring in casual, pleasant conversation the convenience of hand-waving and simply saying that my writing is serious?

 I am not claiming to be the first to conceive of plotlessness—far from it: this has been done many times before, and with spectacular success.
 Consider